-It is imperative that the planning system takes the impact of place on health and health inequalities into consideration throughout the planning process.
-The most effective way to do so is to enshrine the right to health as a core purpose and principle of the planning system.
+It is imperative that the planning system takes the impact of place on health and health inequalities into consideration throughout the planning process and in decisions on where developments should be located.
+The most effective way to do so is to enshrine the right to health as a core purpose and include it as a material planning consideration in the planning system.

-Planning decisions at both at a national and local level must have health as a key criterion12, and assess the contribution of the decision to supporting easy access to healthy, nutritious and sustainable food.
+Planning decisions at both at a national and local level must have health as a key criterion, with health included in the material planning considerations, and assess the contribution of the decision to support easy access to healthy, nutritious and sustainable food.
 We need NPF4 to create a framework that allows local decision makers to change the availability and accessibility of unhealthy and healthy food at local level.